By Ann Young 6 days ago Camera & Lenses

-It’s water-resistant and allows using it in windy or rainy conditions.
-Because the resolution on this camera 1920x1080 it is unbeatable for even twice the price.
+It’s water-resistant and can be used in windy or rainy conditions.
+Because the resolution on this camera is 1920x1080, it is unbeatable for even twice the price.

 This model has a flash hotshoe, rotatable LCD screen, a broad collection of manual modes, quick loading times, command dial, and a fast burst shooting mode while also supporting 1080p video with stereo audio.

 If you want to take photos of running wild animals or flying birds, P1000 with its incredible 125-times zoom allows capturing them with comfort while remaining at a safe distance.
 This is definitely the best bridge camera for wildlife that offers nice stabilization due to the integrated vibration reduction system.

-This model provides high-resolution EVF, 4K and RAW format support.
+This model provides high-resolution EVF, 4K, and RAW format support.
 While the sensor is smaller than in similar models, it still allows the camera to have an incredibly powerful zoom.

-The focal spectrum of the P1000 is amazing that is perfect for night photography.
+The focal spectrum of the P1000 is amazing and is perfect for night photography.

-Leica bridge camera provides good picture quality at ISO1600, while a great number of bridge cameras can’t boast of image excellence at ISO800.
+Leica bridge camera provides good picture quality at ISO 1600, while a great number of bridge cameras can’t boast of image excellence at ISO 800.
 In general, I like its bright images, dynamic range, and first-rate clarity.

 Unlike other bridge cameras, the DMC-FZ80 shoots stills with much lower quality at high ISO.
 Unfortunately, raising this setting is inevitable if you want to lower camera shake when shooting at a higher focal length.